LittleD3092/My-Vault/Mechanical Engineering Design/Cold Work.md

 ---

 Also known as strain hardened.
-Create a longer linear elastic curve by doing the following steps.
+This process creates a longer linear elastic curve, and therefore prevent fatigue failures.
+The process contains following steps.

 # Steps